Cacti are a great indoor plant. They are low maintenance, hardy, and a great plant for people just getting into indoor plants.

-How to Care for your Cactus
+How to Care for Your Cactus

 Because cacti are usually found in arid areas this makes them require less frequent watering.
 In fact, many varieties survive better being under-watered rather than watered too frequently.
-We do however recommend that you look after the cactus as intended, ensuring the correct amount or water, sunlight and nourishment are available.
+We do however recommend that you look after the cactus as intended, ensuring the correct amount of water, sunlight and nourishment are available.
 After all, plants are living things!
 When cared for correctly a cactus may live for over 100 years.
 Some in natural environments that have not been affected by agriculture or developments are thought to live for several hundreds of years.

 Cacti, unlike other varieties of house plant are slow growing.
 This again adds to easier maintenance, but if you would like a larger cactus, they are often more expensive to purchase.
-Prickly pear cacti (Latin name Opuntia) are larger than most and do look attractive.
+Prickly pear cacti (botanical name Opuntia) are larger than most and do look attractive.
 Prickly pear cacti are prevalent in warmer European areas around the Mediterranean.
 Several varieties bear fruit.
 They can grow up to almost 7.5 meters (just under 25 feet).

 Although prickly pears are often seen in the Mediterranean, they are native to the Americas and have been introduced to other areas through explorers travelling to and from each region.
 Most cacti are in fact from the Americas originally.
 For more information about the opuntia, see the page specifically about this genus.